Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Introduction

-\begin{rem} Theorem \ref{thm: C} is a more general result than first two Theorems in that the assumptions are weaker; while we assume that the cocycle $\B$ is \hol continuous with some exponent $\b>0$, we do not require that $\B$ belong to $\HH$.
-In particular, once a reducible cocycle $\A \in \HH$ is conjugated to an $\b$-\hol cocycle $\B$ of the form \eqref{eq: B} via the invariant line bundle, extra conditions \ref{eq: a} and \ref{eq: b} on $\A$ no longer play a role in studying thermodynamic formalism of $\Phi_\B$. \end{rem}
+\begin{rem} Theorem \ref{thm: C} is a more general result than the first two Theorems in the sense that the assumptions are weaker; while we assume that the cocycle $\B$ is \hol continuous with some exponent $\b>0$, we do not require that $\B$ belong to $\HH$.
+In particular, once a reducible cocycle $\A \in \HH$ is conjugated to a $\b$-\hol cocycle $\B$ of the form \eqref{eq: B} via the invariant line bundle, extra conditions \ref{eq: a} and \ref{eq: b} on $\A$ no longer play a role in studying thermodynamic formalism of $\Phi_\B$. \end{rem}

-The result for reducible cocycles in $\HH$ is summarized in the following corollary whose proof appears in Section \ref{sec: 5}.
+The result for reducible cocycles in $\HH$ is summarized in the following corollary whose proof appears in Section \ref{sec: thm C}.